-This document sets out how we use and protect any information that you give Williamsons when you use this website.
+This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 We are committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this statement of policy.
+Should we ask you to provide certain information by which you can be identified, you can be assured that it will only be used in accordance with this statement of policy.

-Williamsons may change this policy from time to time in which case we will update this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from March 2010.
+Williamsons may make minor changes to this policy from time to time in which case we will update this page.
+You may want to check this page from time to time to ensure that you are happy with any changes.
+This policy is effective from 25 May 2018.

 What we collect